Year 9 Options Guidance

 Choosing your options for Year 10 is an important step and the first of many you will have to make regarding GCSEs, Sixth Form and the careers you will eventually follow.

-• You will also have lessons in PE.
+You will also have lessons in RE and PE which are non-examined.

-• You can choose from a list of subjects, but the choice is not completely free.
+You can choose from a list of subjects, but the choice is not completely free.
 You should aim for a broad selection of subjects to keep your options open in the future.
 Choose one subject from each column and not the same subject twice!
+One of these subjects must be History or Geography.

 Not every combination of subjects is possible.
 Check the options grid carefully before making your choices.

 In most cases you will, but this cannot be guaranteed.
-Although every effort will be made to accommodate your wishes, it is likely that some courses do not attract enough students to go ahead.
-In such cases you will be asked to choose again.
+Although every effort will be made to accommodate your wishes, it is likely that some courses do not attract enough students to go ahead, be oversubscribed or have minimum criteria for entry.
+Ensure you have also decided on reserve choices.
 We will endeavour to meet your needs.

 Most students in Year 9 have little idea of their career choice and even if you know about a possible career you may change your mind.
 You should select a balanced range of subjects.